John-Otago/Key-Journals/README.md

 1. They help students and early-career researchers avoid predatory journals and publishers.
 2. They help students and scholars choose suitable outlets for their work.
 3. Though not perfect or complete, citation metrics are central to many academic activities, especially when it comes to evaluation and quality assurance across individual, institutional, and national and international levels.
 4. At the end of the day, we need something measurable as part of the quality criteria for anything from tenure review and promotion to global university rankings.
+As the saying goes, if we can't measure what counts, we count what can be measured.
 5. Last, if you have a good article, why not publish it in a higher-ranked journal with a larger readership and more visibility, impact, and reputation?

 ---